Underbite Correction

 Most underbites are caused by genetics — you either will have one or you won’t.
 In other cases, you can develop an underbite due to outside physical influences.
 Some behaviors during childhood, such as excessive thumb sucking, bottle or pacifier usage, and mouth breathing, can lead to this condition.
 Parents who correct these behaviors can likely prevent underbites from occurring.

-Underbite Symptoms
+Underbite symptoms

 • Breathing difficulties.